emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 ### 3.1 API Key

 The simplest form of authentication is with the help of a so-called API Key.
-This is the most low-level solution available in terms of the authorization.
+This is the most low-level solution available in terms of authorization.
 In this case, the client will send a specific key that they have received from us in a certain header and we will check if the value is correct.
 If not the client will receive a 401 Unauthorized